-In the cumulative scenario (2030) of General Plan buildout with the project, the southbound lane of Silverado Trail would again continue to operate unacceptably at LOS E during the weekday evening peak hour, and the northbound lane of Silverado Trail would deteriorate to an unacceptable LOS E during the weekend midday peak.
-Soda Canyon Road would continue to operate at LOC A.
+In the cumulative scenario (2030) of General Plan buildout with the project, the southbound lane of Silverado Trail would again continue operate unacceptably at LOS E during the weekday evening peak hour, and the northbound lane of Silverado Trail would deteriorate to an unacceptable LOS E during the weekend midday peak.

 Under current County policy, if a road segment is already impacted (LOS E or F) during the peak hour of traffic, a proposed project would be considered to have a significant impact requiring mitigation if the project would, in the peak hour, result in an increase of one or more percent to the existing volumes of an unsignalized intersection or road segment.
-For intersections or road segments that operate at acceptable levels (LOS A, B, C or D) during peak hours under existing conditions, a proposed project proponent would be required to mitigate project's impacts if the project would have the effect of deteriorating the LOS of the intersection or road segment to an unacceptable level (LOS E or F) or would trigger peak hour warrants for installation of a traffic signal.
-Under cumulative conditions (i.e., General Plan buildout), a project would have a considerable contribution and require traffic mitigation if it would contribute five or more percent of the traffic volumes projected to occur in the long-term horizon.
+For intersections or road segments that operate at acceptable levels (LOS A, B, C or D) during peak hours under existing conditions, a proposed project proponent would be required to mitigate his project's impacts if the project would have the effect of deteriorating the LOS of the intersection or road segment to an unacceptable level (LOS E or F) or would trigger peak hour warrants for installation of a traffic signal.
+Under cumulative conditions (i.e., General Plan buildout), a project would require traffic mitigation if it would contribute five or more percent of the traffic volumes projected to occur in the long-term horizon.

-As previously noted, the proposed project includes establishment of a winery with employees, visitors, and up to 3 marketing events per year.
-A maximum of 15 new daily trips, with one trip in the peak hour (PM peak hour period between 4 and 6 p.m. - both weekend and weekday) would result from the project.
-With such a small addition of traffic (roughly the equivalent of 1.5 single family residences), the requested use permit is not anticipated to have a significant impact to the transportation network in the vicinity of the site.
-The analysis submitted by the applicant's traffic engineer suggests that the proposed project would have the effect of adding one peak hour, southbound trips to the 987 vehicles traveling southbound on Silverado Trail during the weekday evening peak, where drivers currently experience LOS E. Since the tasting room is proposed to operate and be staffed between 10:00 a.m. and 6:00 p.m., the one new winery trip would presumably be associated primarily with early shift employees leaving work and visitors arriving for and departing from tasting appointments during the 4:30 to 5:30 p.m. weekday peak hour.
-This increase in project-related trips correlates to an negligible increase during the weekday evening peak period of traffic.
-In the cumulative (General Plan buildout) scenario, level of service in the northbound lane of Silverado Trail would deteriorate to LOS E during the weekend midday peak period; however, as background traffic would continue to increase to an estimated 1,180 vehicles on this segment of roadway, the project's contribution of one new vehicle trip would be well less than one percent of project traffic volumes.
+As previously noted, the proposed project includes establishment of a winery with employees, visitors, and up to 23 marketing events per year.
+The proposed project also includes construction of a two-way left-hand turn lane on Silverado Trail at the property frontage.

+The requested use permit is not anticipated to have a significant impact to the transportation network in the vicinity of the site.
+The analysis submitted by the applicant's engineer suggests that the proposed project would have the effect of adding nine, peak hour, southbound trips to the 987 vehicles traveling southbound on Silverado Trail during the weekday evening peak, where drivers currently experience LOS E. Since the tasting room is proposed to operate and be staffed between 10:00 a.m. and 6:00 p.m., these nine new winery trips would presumably be associated primarily with early shift employees leaving work and visitors arriving for and departing from tasting appointments during the 4:30 to 5:30 p.m. weekday peak hour.
+This increase in project-related trips correlates to an increase of 0.9 percent during the weekday evening peak period of traffic.
+In the cumulative (General Plan buildout) scenario, level of service in the northbound lane of Silverado Trail would deteriorate to LOS E during the weekend midday peak period; however, as background traffic would continue to increase to an estimated 1,180 vehicles on this segment of roadway, the project's contribution of nine new vehicle trips would be less than one percent of project traffic volumes.
 (Note, again, that under the cumulative scenario, a project's impact is considered significant if it would contribute five or more percent to projected traffic volumes.)
-No mitigation is necessary for the proposed project.
+No mitigation necessary for level of service impacts is therefore required for the proposed project.